 - How have I become a better performer today as a result of exploiting the knowledge, skills and experience of my colleagues?

 - What have I done today to challenge my colleagues to set an even higher bar for themselves, me and us?

-If you consistently make sure you can answer these questions with conviction and through tangible actions, then inevitably the change of people who you interact with will only every be a positive thing for you.
+If you consistently make sure you can answer these questions with conviction and through tangible actions, then inevitably the change of people who you interact with and your desire to win will only every be a positive thing for you.